pavanvidem/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 We now have a table with 114 lines (the 113 most differentially expressed genes and a header) and the normalized counts for these genes across the 7 samples.

 In the first column we have the gene identifiers.
 They are unique, but difficult to understand.
 If you want to work with the (more familiar) gene symbols, you can use "c21,c2-c8" for the column selection.
-However, be aware, gene symbols might not be unique and further down, when using the goseq tool, you need to switch to "Gene Symbol" as the "Gene ID format".
+However, be aware, gene symbols might not be unique.

 > <hands-on-title>Plot the heatmap of the normalized counts of these genes for the samples</hands-on-title>
 >